pridkett/patrick.wagstrom.net/posts/2013-10-06-Hacking-JazzHub-Projects-From-the-Command-Line.markdown

         `-- eclipse
 ```

 The `lscm` program resides in `jazz/scmtools`.
 There are a variety of ways that you can make it so it's easy to execute.
-In my case I just symlinked to `/usr/local/bin/lscm` using the following command:
+I symlinked it to `/usr/local/bin/lscm` using the following command:

 ```
-~> ln -s /Applications/RTC-4.0.4/jazz/scmtools/eclipse/lscm
+~> ln -s /Applications/RTC-4.0.4/jazz/scmtools/eclipse/lscm /usr/local/bin/lscm
 ```

 If you're using a newer version of RTC, specifically 4.0.3 or newer, you're going to have a much better time because there's a new native code version of `lscm` rather than the old version that fired up a Java virtual machine every time.
 This results in a much better and faster experience.